 If you experience any bleeding when brushing or flossing, that usually means there is a local area of irritation or infection.
 Continue to keep the area clean by brushing, flossing, and rinsing with Peroxyl.
 If a particular area is painful, or you notice a bump of any sort, please call for an appointment to have it evaluated.

-If you are a patient of ours and need further direction or assistance with an orthodontic problem after hours or Friday-Sunday, you can reach a clinical assistant by texting or calling 231-629-9355.
+If you are a patient of ours and need further direction or assistance with an orthodontic problem after hours or Friday-Sunday, please call 231-689-6618.